 LeBron James Fires Back At Bullying Bulls Fan In The Most Epic Way & It Was All Caught On Video

-Don’t mess with the King, because you will get burned!
+Don’t mess with the King!
 After a mouthy Chicago Bulls fan relentlessly yelled low blows at LeBron James, the 3-time champ took him to school… insult style!

 LeBron James, 32, is winning on and off the court!
 While he continues to lead the Cleveland Cavaliers in their record-setting winning streak [13 games and counting], LeBron also won a verbal fight with a heckling fan on Dec.
 4. When he was on the bench, alongside Kevin Love, 29, and Jae Crowder, 27, LeBron heard a nearby Chicago Bulls fan yelling insults his way, while filming the entire exchange.

 “You’re too grown for that.
 You’re too grown to cry,” the fan yelled.
 “When are you going to stop crying,” the fan repeated twice, which prompted LeBron to finally tell him to “shut up.”
 Then, the fan went off — “No you shut up!… It is what it is… At least I got hair fam.
 Where your hairline at?… Shut up and stop crying.”
 At that point, Love and Crowder were on the bench in disbelief.
+Meanwhile, we’re still trying to figure out why the fan was telling LeBron to stop crying since the Bulls have the worst record in the Eastern Conference… just saying.

 The fan eventually took his argument to another level when he hashed up some new and old NBA headlines.
 “You lost Kyrie [Irving], you lost D. Rose; You can’t play point guard for your life.
 D. Rose dipped on you,” the fan yelled.